What’s special about Russian at UMBC?

 But in UMBC’s interdisciplinary MLLI program, students of Russian participate with students of other languages in a common core of three courses that stress linguistic and cultural analysis.
 So aside from acquiring a proficiency in Russian and a knowledge of the culture of Russia and the former Soviet Union, they also learn about the dynamics of languages and cultures in general.

 UMBC’s Russian courses address an exciting variety of themes: in our classes, students follow developments in the ever-changing (and ever-challenging!)cultural, social, and political environment of today’s Russia, using authentic print media, video, and the Internet.
 Most of our classes are small, with the opportunity for individual interaction with professors.
 We often work one-on-one with students in independent study courses, where they can pursue topics of special interest.
 Students benefit from interaction with the Russian native-speaker population on campus.
-Students who enjoy Russian folk-singing will want to join our Russian Chorus, which gives several public performances each year.

 Is Russian Difficult?